Rheem Water Heater Drain Valve Class Action Settlement

 Class members have multiple benefit options:

 • Two-year automatic parts-only warranty extension: All class members automatically receive a two-year extension of their current parts-only warranty for the class product.
-A claim is not required to receive this benefit.
-This warranty covers only parts, and does not include labor or service costs.
+They do not need to file a claim to receive this benefit.
+This warranty only covers parts and does not include labor or service costs.

 • If the original parts warranty has expired, the new two-year warranty begins on the settlement’s effective date.

-• One-year elective parts-and-labor warranty extension: Instead of the two-year parts-only warranty or the replacement brass drain valve, class members may submit a claim to receive a one-year warranty extension covering both parts and labor for Rheem water heater with a qualifying drain valve.
-The one-year extension will begin after any existing parts-and-labor warranty expires, or on the settlement effective date.
+• One-year elective parts-and-labor warranty extension: Instead of the two-year parts-only warranty or the replacement brass drain valve, class members may submit a claim to receive a one-year warranty extension covering both parts and labor for Rheem water heaters with a qualifying drain valve.
+The one-year extension will begin after any existing parts-and-labor warranty expires or on the settlement's effective date.

 • This benefit is limited to the first 100,000 valid claims.